Connect with us

 Gentle Ben Avenue in Jonestown.

 Our tour guide suggests a ride around Yazoo.
 He wants to show us where Fletcher grew up in an area neighborhood called Jonestown.
 We take River Road, which runs along side the Yazoo River, for which the town is named.
 We are actually searching for Fletcher Cox Street, going slowly by the street signs until we pass Gentle Ben Street named for Gentle Ben Williams, another remarkable defensive lineman from Yazoo, the first Black football player at Ole Miss and a 10-year star with the Buffalo Bills.
 Turns out, Ben Williams and Fletcher Cox grew up in the same neighborhood, only a few streets apart.
-That has to set for defensive tackles per capita.
+That has to set records for defensive tackles per capita.

 “I got a lot of my best players from Jonestown,” Tony says.